khurram-syed/CarDetailsCheck/README.md

  *Note#1:* Chrome Driver for Windows has been provided at src/main/resources/drivers but please check the compatibility
        with your chrome browser version accordingly.

- *Note#2:* You can also run in Firefox by changing "driverName" to "Firefox" in src/main/java/com/cardetailcheck/driver/SeleniumDriver.java
+ *Note#2:* You can also run in Firefox by changing "driverName" to "Firefox" in src/main/java/com/cardetailcheck/driver/SeleniumDriver.java file

 **REPORTING & LOGGING** :